 - You might be able to find components with higher absolute maximum ratings for a lower price and similar critical electrical characteristics as your first-choice components.
 Consider using these components if they can help you get a lower per-board BOM price.

 Having the current component price available to you with the BOM management tools is an invaluable aid to cutting component costs on your final design.
 Being able to see the current costs of your components from your different approved manufacturers, as well as component alternatives, allow you to make circuit creation decisions that may ultimately reduce costs.

 With BOM management tools available to you as you work, the tough job of designing your circuits in order to get the best component balance between performance and BOM price becomes a lot easier.

 The key to this level of help, where component information is available to you while you design your schematic and PCB layout, is in using BOM management tools within your PCB design software.
 You no longer need to wait while someone else in another department researches parts prices, stocks, and lifecycles to develop a PCB cost estimate and BOM price.
 You can also avoid last-minute redesigns when purchasing tells you that they can’t get the parts you were expecting to use.

 Go through your BOM management tools and access complete component information on the parts that you want to use.
-The more details that you can get up front on the components that you are working with will help you to complete the design knowing that the parts you are using are the best choices.
+The more details that you can get upfront on the components that you are working with will help you to complete the design knowing that the parts you are using are the best choices.

-Altium Designer has the bill of materials management tools you need to meet your PCB cost estimate and develop a component budget.
-The Active BOM utility and Manufacturer Part Search panel are much more than parts finders or report generators, they give you a direct view into the electronics supply chain so that you can locate, source, and place the components you need for your PCB layout.
+Altium Designer has the bill of materials and cost estimates of management tools you need to meet your PCB cost estimate and develop a component budget.
+The Active BOM utility and Manufacturer Part Search panel are much more than parts finders or report generators, they give you a direct view into the electronics supply chain so that you can locate, source, and place the components you need for your target PCB layout.
 These features are part of Altium Designer's unified PCB design platform, giving you more control and accessibility with your design.